-Real estate agents looking for a new broker might consider EXIT Realty Corp.
+Real estate agents looking for a new kind of broker might consider the firm EXIT Realty Corp.
 International.
 The real estate brokerage firm has offices across the United States and has a concentrated presence in the mid-Atlantic region and Florida.
 Exit Realty offers agents training opportunities as well as the technology needed to perform their jobs on the go.
 The company provides a unique benefits structure that agents may wish to consider as they search for a brokerage firm to call home.

 Residual Income for Agents

 On Exit Realty’s corporate website, and throughout its recruiting and training materials, the company sells its agent recruiting program designed to benefit both new agents and those currently working at Exit Realty.
 In a nutshell, the company hinges its growth on its agents by offering incentives to recruit new agents into the firm.
 Agents who engage in recruiting earn residual income based on the commissions earned by new agents they bring to the firm.

 Benefits Structure Breakdown